wiseman-timelord/Ea-BbMaxRsi-v1/README.md

 - Feel free to download this project, and if it makes a great trader, then also feel free to, fork and upload.

 ## Description
 The "Mql5EaGenericPlus-v2" EA Version 2 for MetaTrader 5, is a cut down version of the Latest EA I have personally developed, serving as a solid foundation for developing your own trading bot.
 It has placeholder parts in in, "Strategy Manager" and "Execute Order", as well as a dummy function representing calculations required for main strategy.
-Gpt4 can be instructed to inspect the script, and then implement any combinations of main trading strategy, then fix the leftover issues.
+Gpt4 with my GPT Personality "Mt5Mql5EaMakerPro" can be instructed to inspect the script, and then implement any combinations of main trading strategy, then fix the leftover issues.

 ### Features
 - **Descriptive Placeholder Parts:** Implement your own choice of strategy with customizable settings.